Checkson/priority-async-queue/README.md

 **2. removeTask**

-Remove a task by taskId
+Remove a task by taskId.

 ```javascript
 paq.removeTask(taskId)